A new method to prove the Collatz conjecture: Introduction

-As a result, the above function $Q$ is a 2-adic isometry.
-So precisely, all of the infinite and unlimited parity sequence just happens for one 2-adic integer, so that in $\mathbb {Z} _{2}$, almost all of the routes are acyclic.
-Anyway now the equivalent and same form for the formulation of this problem in mathematics can be viewed as: ${\displaystyle Q(\mathbb {Z} ^{+})\subset {\frac {1}{3}}\mathbb {Z} }$."
-This section has been widely studied more in~\cite{3}
+As a result, the function $Q$ is a 2-adic isometry.
+All of the infinite and unlimited parity sequence occur for one 2-adic integer so that in $\mathbb {Z} _{2}$, almost all of the routes are acyclic.
+An equivalent formulation of this problem in mathematics is ${\displaystyle Q(\mathbb {Z} ^{+})\subset {\frac {1}{3}}\mathbb {Z} }$."
+This area has been widely studied in~\cite{3}.

-\textbf{Iteration on the real or complex digits}: "As restriction to the numbers of the smooth real and complex map, Collatz conjecture map can be seen as:
+\textbf{Iteration on the real or complex digits}: "As restriction to the numbers of the smooth real and complex map, Collatz conjecture map can be seen as

 ${\displaystyle f (z) = {\frac {1}{2}}z.\cos^{2}\left({\frac {\pi }{2}}z\right) + (3z+1).\sin ^{2}\left({\frac {\pi }{2}}z\right)}$